tmpfs/async-validate/README.md

 }
 ```

-### Descriptor Properties
+### Rule Properties

 #### Required

-Add a `required` field to the descriptor to validate that the property exists.
+Add a `required` field to the rule to validate that the property exists.

 #### Type

-Add a `type` field to a descriptor to indicate that the field must be a `typeof` the specified type.
+Add a `type` field to a rule to indicate that the field must be a `typeof` the specified type.
 Recognised type values are:

 * `string`
 * `number`